basil009/OTP_C/README.md

-C: One time pad generator encryptor and decryptoes, communicates using sockets.
+C: One time pad generator (OTP) encryptor and decryptor.
+Communicates using sockets.